LavanTru/webapp/README.md

 * **release**: these branches will be used once develop branch has enough features to be released to production.

 ## Technology deck
-As of now, the frameworks used in LavanTru are React.js for the front-end, Spring Boot for back-end with MongoDB cloud.
+As of now, the frameworks used in LavanTru are React.js for the front-end and Spring Boot for back-end with cloud MongoDB.
 While making the decision of what technologies to use, among other reasons, these have been chosen because of learning purposes of the team members.

 ### Font-end
 LavanTru's front-end is the responsible of the presentation layer.
-React.js is used to build a responsive web application that comprehends different reusable components that will display and capture information to the user, among other tasks.
+React.js is used to build a responsive web application that comprehends different reusable components that will display and capture information to the user.
 Besides react.js library there are a bunch of several libraries used that can be found in the ***package.json*** file.

 ### Back-end
 Business logic is performed in the back-end.
 Spring boot is the framework used because it allows to build fast API applications in Java with minimal configuration.
 Also, Spring Boot comes with Tomcat HTTP web server embedded to host the application.

-Maven is the build tool used in the back-end solution to manage the dependencies which can be found in the ***pom.xml*** file.
+Maven is the building tool used in the back-end solution to manage the dependencies which can be found in the ***pom.xml*** file.

 MongoDB Cloud is the chosen database management system for multiple reasons.
-The first one, as already said before, is for learning purposes, the second is a document-oriented database with flexible schema, which makes the development easier and keeps the consistency of the data with the model POJOs and the API's requests and responses Json files.
+The first one, as already said before, is for learning purposes, the second is a document-oriented database with flexible schema which makes the development easier and keeps the consistency between the data with the model POJOs and the API's JSON requests and responses.

 ## Clean Code
 In the development process SOLID principles and coding best practices are followed to standardize the code.
 The classes and methods names are clear and meaningful.